 Pomegranate juice is something similar, but not entirely.
 Ripe pomegranate.”

 After reading this I searched out those pictures of poppies flooding the moat around the Tower of London (walls hiding its own Bloody Tower) and saw them again more mindful than before of what they stood for – that ‘blood dimmed tide’ we loosed upon the world.
-I also reflected that – consciously or unconsciously – we have used the flower to sanitise the memory so that wars – the bloodprice we pay – become somehow affordable again.
+I also reflected that, over the years since it was first adopted, the poppy – symbol of spilt blood – has itself helped normalise the idea that the sacrifice – the blood price – was worth paying.
+Always a dangerous illusion because a price wort paying becomes by easy steps affordable.

 Alexievich’s book is written as an antidote to that sort of complacency.
-Talking about how she can explain war to her six year old daughter, Alexievich writes:
+Talking about her six year old daughter, Alexievich writes:

 ‘how am I to explain war to a child?
 To explain death?
 To answer the question of why people kill?
 Kill even little children like herself.
 We, the adults, are as if in collusion…I would like to write a book about war that would make war sickening, and the very thought of it repulsive.
 Insane.
 So that even the generals would be sickened…